 Most insurance consumers start their journey by finding and comparing providers online, often through searches.
 Insurance purchases are highly personal and have many considerations — how much coverage do you want, are you adding family members to your plan, are you bundling multiple kinds of insurance?
 As with most complex, expensive, or personal purchases, insurance consumers turn to the call channel.

-To acquire more policyholders in 2020, insurance marketers are optimizing SEO and digital ads to drive more high-quality calls.
-And, to increase phone conversions, they’re personalizing the caller experience.
+To acquire more policyholders in 2021, insurance marketers are optimizing SEO and digital ads to drive more high-quality calls.
+And, to increase phone conversions, they’re capturing conversation intelligence data and personalizing the caller experience.

 The Insurance Consumer Journey Begins Online — Often with a Search